 The QMP will name the Independent Construction Quality Manager, who will be responsible for the verification of the quality of the construction elements of the Project.
 The Independent Construction Quality Manager must have no less than eight (8) years of experience in construction quality management and inspection and testing after becoming a licensed Professional Engineer.
 The Independent Construction Quality Manager must be a licensed Professional Engineer in Ohio by the time of the Technical Proposal submittal or demonstrate the ability to become licensed by the time of award of the contract.
 This position is required for the duration of all construction related activities on the Project.
-The IQF will not replace the Independent Construction Quality Manager without prior written approval from the Department.
-A request to replace the Independent Construction Quality Manager will include a name of a proposed replacement manager and complete details of the replacement's qualifications.
+The IQF will not replace the Independent Construction Quality Manager will include a name of a proposed replacement manager and complete details of the replacement's qualifications.
 If approved, the replacement will be on site within five (5) Business Days of Department approval of the change.